History of role-playing games

-Role-playing games are substantially different from competitive games such as ball games and card games.
-This has led to confusion among some non-players about the nature of fantasy gaming.
-The game Dungeons & Dragons was a subject of controversy in the 1980s when well-publicized opponents claimed it caused negative spiritual and psychological effects.
-Academic research has discredited these claims.
-Some educators support role-playing games as a healthy way to hone reading and arithmetic skills.
-Though role-playing has been accepted by some religious organizations, a few continue to object.

-Media attention both increased sales and stigmatized certain games.
-In thirty years the genre has grown from a few hobbyists and boutique publishers to an economically significant part of the games industry, though grass-roots and small business involvement remains substantial.
-Games industry company Hasbro purchased fantasy game publisher Wizards of the Coast in 1998 for an estimated $325 million.

-Early role-playing
+The history of role-playing games began when disparate traditions of historical reenactment, improvisational theatre, and parlour games combined with the rulesets of fantasy wargames in the 1970s to give rise to tabletop role-playing games (TTRPGs).
+Multiple TTRPGs were produced between the 1970s and early 1990s.
+In the 1990s, TTRPGs faced a decline in popularity.
+Indie role-playing game design communities arose on the internet in the early 2000s and introduced new ideas.
+In the late 2010s and early 2020s, TTRPGs experienced renewed popularity due to videoconferencing, the rise of actual play, and online marketplaces.

+Historical re-enactment, improv theatre, and murder mystery games

 Historical re-enactment has been practiced by adults for millennia.
 The ancient Han Chinese organized events in which participants pretended to be from an earlier age with entertainment appearing to be the primary purpose of these activities.
 In 16th century Europe, traveling teams of players performed a form of improvisational theatre known as the Commedia dell'arte, with stock situations, stock characters and improvised dialogue.
 In the 19th and early 20th century, many board games and parlour games such as the game Jury Box included elements of role-playing.
 At the same time in Shanghai, role-playing characters from literature works was an integral part of the Chinese courtesan behavior.
 Mock trials, model legislatures, and the "Theatre Games" created by Viola Spolin arose, in which players took on the roles of characters and improvised, but without the formalised rules which would characterise modern role-playing games.

 There is some evidence that assassin-style games may have been played in New York city by adults as early as 1920.
 A murder mystery game in which a murder was performed by saying, "You're dead," was mentioned in Harpo Marx's autobiography, Harpo Speaks!, in a section covering the 1920s.
 In the 1960s, historical reenactment groups gave rise to "creative history" games, which probably originate with the founding of the Society for Creative Anachronism in Berkeley, California on May 1, 1966.
 A similar group, the Markland Medieval Mercenary Militia, began holding events on the University of Maryland, College Park in 1969.
 These groups were largely dedicated to accurately recreating medieval history and culture, however, with only mild fantasy elements, and were probably mostly influenced by historical re-enactment.